j-o-e-d-o-e/pathfinding/README.md

 # pathfinding
+# What?
-Simple example using the libGDX a* star pathfinding module.
+Simple implementation of the libGDX a* star pathfinding module.
+# For whom?
+Since I struggled myself